 Shawarma + Quinoa = Love

 I originally discovered shawarma on Pinterest, and my mouth started watering just looking at it.
-It looked juicy and flavor packed, so I tried a few recipes.
+It looked so juicy and flavor packed, so I tried a few recipes.
 I discovered that it's as good as it looks, if not better.
 Shawarma is great as part of a salad, but as I'm currently trying to eat more quinoa, I thought shawarma might go well with quinoa instead.
 As it turns out, it does.
-Served on quinoa and topped with tzatziki, this version of shawarma a bit of a Greek - Levantine fusion thing going on.
+Served on quinoa and topped with tzatziki, this low FODMAP version of shawarma a bit of a Greek - Levantine fusion thing going on.
 It's pretty magical.

 That being said, I do make the quinoa portion of this recipe in the Instant Pot and have a recipe on the blog with instructions as to how to do this easily.
 If you don't have an Instant Pot or don't want to make it that way, you can always just follow the instructions on your package of quinoa for how to make it on the stove.